AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 Now that you have We.Cafe demo content, you have a choice about how you wish to test AEM Screens:

-* If you only wish to explore the content within the AEM Sites console, simply start exploring! no more action is required.
+* If you only wish to explore the content within the AEM Sites console, simply start exploring and discover more in the [Additional Resources](#additional-resources) section! no more action is required.
 * If you want to experience the full dynamic features of AEM Screens, continue to the next section, [Dynamically Change Screens Content.](#dynamically-change)

 ## Dynamically Change Screens Content {#dynamically-change}